PruthvirajChavan98/langchain-phi4-rag/README.md

-# langchain-phi4-rag

-# Document Chatbot Using RAGPipeline and Phi-4
+# Document Chatbot Using LangChain and Phi-4

 This project is a PDF-based document chatbot that allows users to interact with their uploaded PDF documents using natural language queries.
 It leverages Retrieval-Augmented Generation (RAG) methodology to retrieve relevant information from documents and generate answers using a state-of-the-art language model.